Search

 Peace Of Mind

-By entrusting HR management to EOR providers, businesses can have peace of mind knowing that their HR processes are handled professionally and efficiently.
+By outsourcing HR management to EOR providers, businesses can have peace of mind knowing that their HR processes are handled professionally and efficiently.
 This allows business owners and managers to focus on strategic priorities and growth initiatives.

 Galax_EOR

-Foreign companies can conduct Employment of Record (EOR) in the Philippines by partnering with reputable EOR service providers like Galaxy Group.
+Foreign companies can conduct Employment of Record in the Philippines by partnering with reputable EOR service providers like Galaxy Group.
 This strategic collaboration allows foreign entities to establish a legal presence in the Philippines without the need for setting up a local entity.
 Employer of Record providers act as the legal employer of record for the foreign company's workforce in the Philippines, handling payroll processing, benefits administration, and compliance with local labour laws and regulations.

 Philippines-EOR-Define Requirements